PreTeXtBook/pretext-cli/README.md

 ```

 If your version is 2.x, try this instead
-(and if so, either replace all future references to `python`
+(and if so, replace all future references to `python`
 in these instructions with `python3`).

 ```